zhanxw/rvtests/README.md

 ## Phenotype file

-You can use `--mpheno $phenoypeColumnNumber` or `--pheno-name` to specify a given phenotype.
+You can use `--mpheno $phenotypeColumnNumber` or `--pheno-name` to specify a given phenotype.

 An example phenotype file, (`example.pheno`), has the following format: